Infinite-Impact-Insights/kig.re/_posts/2014-11-21-announcing-laser-cutter-makeabox-dot-io.md

 In addition to the ruby gem, I put together a simple web front-end, called  [MakeABox.IO](http://makeabox.io/), which allows you and me to generate boxes without installing any gem, or running anything on the command line.

-*NOTE: The site may be a bit slow to load as it's running on a free tier on Heroku.
-If it gets good use, I'll throw in some extra dynos :)*

 <div class="small" style="float:right;">
 <a href="/images/makeabox.jpg" data-lightbox="makeabox" data-title="MakeABox.io">
 	<img src="/images/makeabox.jpg"/>